RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #794, #795, #796, #797

+Worked on my new `kak` `import` command as well as a quick mapping to throw in a `@dev-xp/log` import statement so I can quickly start debugging as soon as I need to.
+Had to spend time upgrading `kak` by manually building from source.
+It was a task, but totally worth it so now I can properly mark my location and return to my mark after a command.

 ## #792, #793

 Finished some refactoring for `kli` and also added a way for me to sort import